 Our lawyers believe everyone should know their rights under the law.
 That is why we charge nothing for an initial consultation, and we do not accept fees regarding your disability claim unless you receive benefits.

 Massachusetts has set deadlines under which an employee can file a claim, so delay can prevent you from receiving benefits.
-Call our compassionate and knowledgeable attorneys at 617-720-4411.
+Call our compassionate and knowledgeable attorneys.
 You can also briefly note your legal issue here and we will reply promptly.